 The Direct Aid Program

-The Direct Aid Program (DAP) is a small grants program funded by the Australian Government and managed by the Australian High Commission in Port Moresby.
-DAP aims to support small-scale projects with a strong development focus that complement Australia's broader aid program.
-Funding is only available to community groups, NGOs and other organisations engaged in development activities on a not-for-profit basis.
+The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government and managed through the Australian High Commission in Port Moresby.
+The program aims to support projects with a strong development focus that complement Australia's broader aid program which contributes to sustainable economic growth and poverty reduction.